-Diploma in Grade R Teaching students who start studying in the second semester must register again at the beginning of the following year and thereafter annually at the beginning of the year.
+Diploma in Grade R Teaching students who started studying in the second semester must register again at the beginning of the following year and thereafter annually at the beginning of the year.
+Mid-year intakes are now only applicable in cases where enrolment targets have not been reached during the first registration period at the beginning of the year.